How to Play TriadCity

 "Nowhere is everywhere, but most of all it is the country we happen to be in at the moment."

-We hope this leaves you with some idea of the potential richness of TC's imaginary spaces.
+We hope this leaves you with some idea of the potential richness of TriadCity's imaginary spaces.
 If you were really exploring, you'd want to look in all six cardinal directions; look at the stone; and perhaps interact with the characters that have probably been wandering in and out this whole time.
 We'll close by pointing out that you have more senses than merely sight.
 Type 'smell':

 Birds, bodies, water in all directions.Happy exploring!